ConnorDonegan/surveil/index.md

 ### Usage

-Model time series data of moratlity or disease incidence by loading the **surveil** package into R together with disease surveillance data.
+Model time series data of mortality or disease incidence by loading the **surveil** package into R together with disease surveillance data.
 Tables exported from CDC WONDER are automatically in the correct format.